GovTechSG/apex-cloud-troubleshooting/migration/plugin.md

-If you are encountering errors when during JSON and XML conversion, refer to the tables below to help you determine the specific error.
+If you are encountering errors during JSON and XML conversion, refer to the tables below to help you determine the specific error.

 | Error Code | Conversion Error |
 | -- | -- |